MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users/Get-MgUserTransitiveMemberOf.md

 ## SYNOPSIS
 The groups, including nested groups, and directory roles that a user is a member of.
 Nullable.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaUserTransitiveMemberOf](/powershell/module/Microsoft.Graph.Beta.Users/Get-MgBetaUserTransitiveMemberOf?view=graph-powershell-beta)

 ## SYNTAX